bgoktugozdemir-dev/AI-Powered-Travel-Assistant/assets/system_prompt.md

     "cheapest": {
       "departure": {
         "airline": "Pegasus Airlines",
+        "departure_airport": "SAW",
+        "arrival_airport": "DXB",
         "flight_number": "PG 4321",
-        "departure_date": "2025-05-18 10:05", // This is the departure date and time in the departure location's timezone.
+        "departure_time": "2025-05-18 10:05", // This is the departure date and time in the departure location's timezone.
-        "arrival_date": "2025-05-18 18:00", // This is the arrival date and time in the arrival location's timezone.
+        "arrival_time": "2025-05-18 18:00", // This is the arrival date and time in the arrival location's timezone.
         "price": 1000,
         "currency": "TRY", // This is the currency of the departure location.
-        "duration": "10h 05m",
+        "duration": 605, // This is the duration of the flight in minutes.
         "stops": 1,
         "stop_durations": [45],
         "layovers": 1,